iamyoukou/sdf3d/README.md

 ```

 # Result
+## Test sdf3d with a simple simulating program

 ## Use sdf3d as a solid voxelizer
 A common way to solid-voxelize a mesh is to [use octree](https://viscomp.alexandra.dk/?p=3836).